angular/angular/aio/content/guide/router-tutorial-toh.md

 But the router is still loading the `AdminModule` even if the user can't visit any of its components.
 Ideally, you'd only load the `AdminModule` if the user is logged in.

-Add a `canLoad` guard that only loads the `AdminModule` once the user is logged in *and* attempts to access the admin feature area.
+A `canMatch` guard controls whether the `Router` attempts to match a `Route`.
+This lets you have multiple `Route` configurations that share the same `path` but are matched based on different conditions.
+This approach allows the `Router` to match the wildcard `Route` instead.

-The existing `authGuard` already has the essential logic to support the `canLoad` guard.
+The existing `authGuard` contains the logic to support the `canMatch` guard.

-1. Open `auth.guard.ts`.
-1. Import the `CanLoadFn` interface from `@angular/router`.
-1. Add it to the `authGuard` function's type.

-<code-example header="src/app/auth/auth.guard.ts (canLoad guard)" path="router/src/app/auth/auth.guard.ts" region="canLoad"></code-example>

-Now add the `authGuard` to the `canLoad` array property for the `admin` route.
+Finally, add the `authGuard` to the `canMatch` array property for the `admin` route.
 The completed admin route looks like this:

 <code-example header="app-routing.module.ts (lazy admin route)" path="router/src/app/app-routing.module.5.ts" region="admin"></code-example>